blackducksoftware/yasplitter/README.md

 * Data that we scan would have to be presented as a filesystem.
 * Individual files larger that the scan size limit will be excluded from the scan.
 * If large files are archives, unravel them and discard archive file.
-* A temporary location with enought storage to accept the datatset should be procured.
+* A temporary location with enought storage to accept the dataset should be procured.

 Once that done, set the environment variables and scan.